darktable-org/dtdocs/content/lua/printing-labeled-images.md

    group_leader (userdata,dt_lua_image_t): .toplevel
 ```

-As we can see, an image has a large number of fields which provide all sort of information about it.
+As we can see, an image has a large number of fields that provide all sort of information about it.
 Here, we are interested in the "red" label.
 This field is a boolean, and the documentation tells us that it can be written.
 We now just need to find all images with that field and print them out:

 ```
 darktable = require "darktable"